macchinajs/macchina/readme.md

 Defines constants which your API and schema have access to, like roles and enums.

 ### Client
-fabo currently was built with svelte kit in mind, but a general schema to integrate with any client side framework in on the roadmap.
+macchina currently was built with svelte kit in mind, but a general schema to integrate with any client side framework in on the roadmap.

 ## Securing your server
 - Per ip rate limiting with AWS WAF: https://docs.aws.amazon.com/waf/latest/developerguide/how-aws-waf-works.html